TIBCOSoftware/snappydata/docs/quickstart.md

 1. The AWS Login Screen is displayed.
 Enter your AWS login credentials.

 2. The **Select Template page** is displayed.
 The URL for the template (JSON format) is pre-populated.
 Click **Next** to continue.<br/>

+    !!!
+Note:
-<note> Note: You are placed in your default region.
-You can either continue in the selected region or change it in the console. </Note>
+        You are placed in your default region.
+You can either continue in the selected region or change it in the console.
 ![STEP](Images/cluster_selecttemplate.png)
 <br>

 3. On the **Specify Details** page, you can:<br>
     * Provide the stack name: Enter a name for the stack.
 The stack name must contain only letters, numbers, dashes and should start with an alpha character.
 This is a mandatory field.